Shilajit77/KD_Leaf_Multiple_Students/README.md

 | Resnet 101 | 0.74 | 0.78 | 0.73 | 0.73 |
 | Ensemble Model | 0.74 | 0.75 | 0.74 | 0.74 |

+## Conclusion:
+Overall, our experiment shows that knowledge distillation and ensemble learning can be effective techniques for improving the performance of neural networks.
+Additionally, addressing the issue of class imbalance can further enhance the performance of the models.